PaladinCloud/CE/api/pacman-api-config/README.md

-# PacMan - API - Config
+# Paladin - API - Config
 This is a Spring Cloud Config service.
 This picks up the configuration files hosted on a repository and makes it available to all microservices which connect to it.

 ## How to set it up?